jeremyjosol/NationalParks/README.md

 }
 ```

-  > Make sure to replace the `database`, `uid` and `pwd` values in the MySQL database connection string with your choice of database name, your own username, and password for MySQL.
+  > Make sure to replace the `database`, `uid`, and `pwd` values in the MySQL database connection string with your choice of database name, your own username, and password for MySQL.

 5. Within `appsettings.Development.json`, add the following code: